Road Trip Animation in PowerPoint 2016 Tutorial

 The Background and Trees Passing By Animation

-As you might have already guessed that those are Trees which are moving by but not the Car.
+As you might have already guessed that those are Trees that are moving by but not the Car.
 The Car is just moving left to right and vice-versa.
 We used two animation effects for trees: Grow/Shrink and Diagonal Up Right Motion Path.
-A total of 8 tree shape layers has been defined which you can see in the Selection Pane and has been placed on top of each other.
+A total of 8 tree shape layers have been defined which you can see in the Selection Pane and have been placed on top of each other.

-• Grow/Shrink size has been set to 0% without any Smoothness, Duration is 4 seconds and Repeating the animation Until End of Slide.
+• Grow/Shrink size has been set to 0% without any Smoothness, the Duration is 4 seconds, and Repeating the animation Until End of Slide.

 • For Diagonal Up Motion Path, we just moved them in a little bit, right behind the car with 4 Seconds Duration, Default Smoothness of 2 Seconds For Start and End, and Repeating Until End of Slide.